Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Discussion

+\paragraph{Dark matter halo assembly:} According to the current cosmological model, Lambda Cold Dark Matter ($\Lambda$CDM), dark matter plays a fundamental role in the assembly of cosmic structures in the Universe.
+This assembly process follows a hierarchical pattern, wherein smaller structures form first and subsequently merge to form larger ones, and gradually increase in mass and size \citep{Peebles1993}.
+This hierarchical merging process is primarily driven by gravity and influenced by the distribution of matter in the Universe, encompassing both dark and baryonic matter.
+Since dark matter is invisible and cannot be directly observed, studying the distribution and properties of baryons, such as surface density and motion governed by the total gravitational potential, provides a way to gain insights into the distribution of dark matter and its assembly history.

 In accordance with the aforementioned concepts, we investigated $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation, which was previously examined by \citet{Genzel2020} within the effective radius.
 Expanding upon their work, we extended this relation to encompass the outer radius ($R_{\rm opt}$ and $R_{\rm out}$).
 Notably, our data well fit the relationship described by Equation~\ref{eq:fdm-Srel-1}, with an intrinsic scatter of $0.25$ dex.
-Intriguingly, we observed that the $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation maintains a consistent slope also when examined at the optical radius, and when examined at the outer radius in both low and high mass systems, as illustrated in the upper panel of Figure~\ref{fig:Fdm-SD-mass-z}.
-Moreover, this relationship remains unchanged across different redshift ranges, as demonstrated in bottom right panel of Figure~\ref{fig:Fdm-SD-mass-z}.
+Intriguingly, we observed that the $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation maintains a consistent slope also when examined at the optical radius, and the outer radius in both low and high mass systems, as illustrated in the first panel of Figure~\ref{fig:Fdm-SD-mass-z}.
+Moreover, this relationship remains unchanged across different redshift ranges, as demonstrated in second-third panel of Figure~\ref{fig:Fdm-SD-mass-z}.
 Thus, the $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation exhibits a uniform nature, implying that the influence of baryonic matter on dark matter appears to be similar across various stellar mass ranges, and redshift intervals.
 However, uncertainty on the individual measurement and intrinsic scatter in this relation is very high.
-Only high quality data will allow to pinpoint the exact scatter of this relation: taking the current scatter at face value would indeed indicate that the relation is not fundamental \citep{Milgrom, FamaeyMcGaugh} but that galaxies are likely at distinct evolutionary stages, for instance in the process of establishing their respective disks.
+Only high-quality data will allow the exact scatter of this relation to be pinpointed.
+Taking the current scatter at face value would indeed indicate that the relation is not fundamental \citep{Milgrom, FamaeyMcGaugh} but that galaxies are likely at distinct evolutionary stages, such as being in the process of establishing their respective disks.